gilesgc/Skribbl.io-Client/README.md

 Play Skribbl.io without a browser

 ## Features:
- - GUI with textbox and canvas to see what other people paint
+ - GUI with textbox and canvas to chat and see what other people paint
- - Can connect to private games
+ - Connect to private games
- - Autodraw images
+ - Automatically download and draw images

  ## Dependencies:
- - hitherdither
- - google_images_download
  - PyQt5
  - PIL
  - socketio